SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 #### A note on message nodes and precedence

-For those readers that already master the syntax of Pharo, you remember that there exist three kind of messages: unary, binary and keyword messages.
+For those readers that already mastered the syntax of Pharo, you remember that there exist three kinds of messages: unary, binary, and keyword messages.
 Besides their number of parameters, the Pharo syntax accords an order of precedence between them too, i.e., unary messages get to be evaluated before binary messages, which get to be evaluated before keyword messages.
 Only parentheses override this precedence.
-Precedence of messages in ASTs is resolved at parse-time.
+The precedence of messages in ASTs is resolved at parse-time.
 In other words, the output of `Parser` is an AST respecting the precedence rules of Pharo.

 Let's consider a couple of examples illustrating this, illustrated in Figure *@precedence@*.